PIP in DC Pedestrian Accidents

 Am I Covered by PIP as a Pedestrian in DC?

-You can file a PIP claim even though you weren’t in a vehicle yourself.
+You can file a PIP claim even if you weren’t in a vehicle.
 This loss coverage applies to your medical bills and lost wages just as it would for a driver or passenger.

-It’s important to note that if the driver who hit you doesn’t have insurance or is underinsured, PIP may still cover some of your medical costs, but it may not be enough to fully compensate you for serious injuries.
+It’s important to note that if the driver who hit you doesn’t have insurance or is underinsured, PIP may still cover some of your medical costs, but it may not be enough to compensate you for serious injuries fully.
 In that case, you might need to explore other legal options.
 Talk to a DC pedestrian accident lawyer at Regan Zambri Long for a free consultation.

 PIP Coverage for Pedestrians Injured by Motor Vehicles